-If you’re more “good book and a bath” than “Netflix and chill”, it’s time to pour yourself a glass of wine and get reading because 2018 has produced a bumper crop of compulsively readable fiction.
+If you’re more “good book and a bath” than “Netflix and chill”, it’s time to pour yourself a glass of wine and get reading, because we’ve got a bumper crop of compulsively readable fiction to share with you.

-Mysteries, scandals, betrayal, romance and survival are just a few of the themes explored cover to cover in our list of 12 must-reads for 2018.
+Mysteries, scandals, betrayal, romance and survival are just a few of the themes explored cover to cover in our list of 13 must-reads.
 Whether you’re in the mood for complicated family dynamics, domestic cat and mouse thrillers, love and loss, or recovery in the face of tragedy, you’re guaranteed to find something to remind you just how good it feels to lose yourself in a great story.
 Here’s a few good books to read this year.

 From the #1 New York Times bestselling author of The Nightingale comes the story of a family in crisis, forced to face its own frailties and demons in the unforgiving wilds of Alaska.
 The Great Alone is a domestic white-knuckle ride exploring endurance, resilience and suffering ultimately asking whether family ties can ever be broken.